blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 ---
 layout: post
 title: Project 2 - Music Charts
-date: 2017-04-04
+date: 2017-10-04
 published: true
 categories: projects
 image: /images/project2/resurgent_tracks.png
 ---

+Recently, I took a look at the Billboard top 100 most popular songs from the year 2000.
+The bulk of this dataset was a series of columns containing each song's rank in the charts each week after it entered.
+In the process of cleaning this up and condensing the data into a single column, I came across some interesting trajectory templates: "fads," "smash hits," and "resurgent hits."

-This week I am looking at the Billboard top 100 most popular songs from the year 2000.
-As with any project, I followed the following steps during my analysis:
+As with any project, I followed these steps during my analysis:

 1. Understand the structure of your data set
 2. Clean and transform your data set